- Phone number

 I see clients on a flexible basis, either weekly or fortnightly, or very 10 days, to suit each client.

 During the coronavirus outbreak, I am seeing all my clients remotely, either via the internet or telephone.
 I deliver the sessions from my normal counselling room to protect confidentiality.
 These sessions are going very well, especially when using a visual method such as Skype.
 I am happy to use an alternative platform to suit my clients.
+If you are in furlough, I can offer you a reduced fee of £45.

 My first session